Nicolae Crevedia: Early life

-Complaining that teaching and studying made him a "misfit", Crevedia took up professional journalism, writing for Curentul, Epoca and Mișcarea; other magazines that ran his work include Rampa, Vremea, Adevărul Literar și Artistic, Bilete de Papagal, Azi and Revista Fundațiilor Regale.
+Complaining that teaching and studying made him a "misfit", Crevedia took up professional journalism, writing for Curentul, Epoca and Mișcarea; other magazines that ran his work include Rampa, Vremea, and Revista Fundațiilor Regale.
+In 1928, a Bulgarian newspaper in Balcic hosted two poems by Dimcho Debelyanov, translated into Romanian by Crevedia.
+The following year, he was contributing to Bilete de Papagal, corresponding with its editors Tudor Arghezi and Felix Aderca from his temporary home in Sâmbăta de Sus (where he shared boarding with writers Cicerone Theodorescu and Ana Luca); he was also preparing an overview of Bulgarian literature, which was supposed to be printed by Adevărul Literar și Artistic.
 In 1930, Universul's literary supplement hosted his interview with writer Vasile Voiculescu, in which the latter spoke about his mystical experiences.
 Crevedia's first book, Epigrame ("Epigrams"), was published in 1930, followed in 1933 by poetry collection Bulgări și stele ("Clumps and Stars").
 After frequenting the modernist club at Sburătorul, he became one of the most dedicated followers of the poet-theologian Nichifor Crainic, and "one of the most constant" contributors to his magazine, Gândirea.

+A journalist colleague, Teodor Al. Munteanu, sees young Crevedia as absorbed by peasant issues, adding: "of course, he jumped in to help without delving any deeper, into the real causalities, but rather for daily concerns, for the bare minimum."
 Crevedia saw himself as "a man of the right, like my father before me".
 In his definition, this meant both "ardent" Romanian nationalism and calls for "social justice", with particular emphasis on "the peasant issue": "The [peasantry] is rotten with illness, still ignorant, morally ruined, and political parties have turned it into bedlam."
+In 1932, he was briefly associated with the leftist newspaper Azi, which began serializing his work of satirical prose, Dragoste cu termen redus ("Short-term Love").
+Crevedia withdrew from this enterprise with a public announcement in July.
 Drifting toward Crainic's neo-traditionalist and Romanian Orthodox far-right, he served as editor-in-chief for the dailies Calendarul and Porunca Vremii.
 He also published in Cuvântul reportage pieces which documented the effects of the Great Depression on the Bucharest proletariat.
+As recounted by Munteanu, the young man was unusually sensitive and "ungentlemanly" in his contributions, carrying on disputes in which he "hit below the belt"; in one case, he responded to a literary reviewer at Curentul by drawing attention to his unkempt appearance.
+He also made a mockery of colleagues such as Maica Smara and Sandu Tudor—the former shamed him publicly, asking him to stop, while the latter published a "Response to All Crevidisms" in his own newspaper, Credința.
+His milder jibes at another colleague, Păstorel Teodoreanu, almost cost him a public beating.